AstroLabs-UK/SquadronDashboard/README.md

 - **Squadron/unit name** and **weather location** (name + latitude/longitude)
 - **Leaderboard Google Sheets CSV link** — see below
-- **"More events" QR link** — shown as a QR code when there are more than 2 events; point it at a full calendar or events page
+- **"See more events" QR link** — the events panel shows up to 3 events per page, rotating every 10 seconds if there are more, with one final page that's a QR code to this link (defaults to the cadet portal events page — change it to whatever full events page/calendar you use)
 - **Error report link** — shown as a QR code if a panel fails to load (e.g. a Google Form); leave blank to disable
 - **Instagram widget embed code** — paste a full embed snippet from a free widget service like [elfsight.com](https://elfsight.com) or [sociablekit.com](https://sociablekit.com) (their Instagram Feed app, on the free plan); paste the whole script + div they give you into the box, and it'll appear on screen and refresh itself every 10 minutes automatically
 - **Events list** and **social media links** (Facebook, X)